BenedictHW/project-isidore-javascript/posts/installation-of-spacemacs-on-windows-10.md

         explorer.exe .
 2. WSL Filepath method.
 Location of these files is under "\\\wsl$".
 Click on windows explorer address bar at the top to input this address.

+3. Tangentially related, but if you find that WSL2 uses too much system memory or want to set other configuration options, the [Microsoft WSL2 has enabled that via a .wslconfig file](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#configure-global-options-with-wslconfig) located in your C:\Users\<yourUserName>\.wslconfig.
+My own configuration is as follows:

+        [wsl2]
+        memory=1GB # Limits VM memory in WSL 2 to 1 GB

 <a id="orgdb4b0d6"></a>